 - to prepare matters pertaining to the remuneration and other financial benefits of the managing director and other executives ;

 - to prepare matters pertaining to the remuneration schemes of the company;

 - to evaluate the remuneration of the managing director and the other executives as well as to see that the remuneration schemes are appropriate;

 - to review the remuneration statement;

 - to answer questions related to the remuneration statement at the general meeting.

-The Board decided to re-establish the Personnel and Remuneration Committee in March 2021, with the same charter as earlier.
-The appointed members of the Personnel and Remuneration Committee are Annika Paasikivi (chair) and Casimir Lindholm.
+The Board decided to re-establish the Personnel and Remuneration Committee in March 2023, with the same charter as earlier.
+The appointed members of the Personnel and Remuneration Committee are Annika Paasikivi (chair) and Susanna Skippari.

-The Personnel and Remuneration Committee held four meetings in 2020, with zero non-attendances.
+The Personnel and Remuneration Committee held seven meetings in 2022, with zero non-attendances.
 One meeting was held as a physical meeting and the rest remotely via Microsoft Teams.

 From time to time, the Board may establish temporary working committees to further enhance the efficiency of board work.
 During 2022, the Board established a temporary committee to prepare strategic matters for board assessment.
 The temporary committee has been terminated during 2022.